History of Jakarta: 1980s–present

 During the 1980s, smaller land sites were acquired for high-rise projects, while larger parcels of land were subdivided for low-key projects, such as the building of new shophouses.
 This period also saw the removal of kampongs from the inner-city areas and the destruction of many historical buildings.
 One infamous case was the demolition of the Society of Harmonie and the subsequent construction of a parking lot.

 The period between the late-1980s and the mid-1990s saw a massive increase in foreign investment as Jakarta became the focus of a real estate boom.
 The investment of overseas capital into joint-venture property and construction projects with local developers brought many foreign architects into Indonesia.
 However, unlike the Dutch architects of the 1930s, many of these expatriate architects were unfamiliar with the tropics, while their local partners had received similarly Modernist architectural training.
 As a result, downtown areas in Jakarta gradually resembled those of the large Western cities; and often at a high environmental cost: high-rise buildings consume huge amounts of energy in terms of air-conditioning and other services.

 The economic boom period of Jakarta ended abruptly in the 1997 Asian financial crisis and many projects were left abandoned.
 The city became a center of violence, protest, and political maneuvering, as long-time president, Suharto, began to lose his grip on power.
 Tensions reached a peak in May 1998, when four students were shot dead at Trisakti University by security forces; four days of riots ensued, resulting in damage to, or destruction of, an estimated 6,000 buildings, and the loss of 1,200 lives.
 The Chinese of the Glodok district were severely affected during the riot period and accounts of rape and murder later emerged.
 In the following years, including several terms of ineffective presidents, Jakarta was a center of popular protest and national political instability.
-Jemaah Islamiah-connected bombings occurred almost annually in the city between 2000 and 2005, with another in 2009.
+Jemaah Islamiyah-connected bombings occurred almost annually in the city between 2000 and 2005, with another in 2009.
 In August 2007, Jakarta held its first-ever election to choose a governor as part of a nationwide decentralisation program that allows direct local elections in several areas, in which Fauzi Bowo got elected as governor.
 Previously, governors were elected by the city's legislative body.

 Since the turn of the century, the people of Jakarta have witnessed a period of political stability and prosperity, along with another construction boom.
 On 24 March 2019, the first phase of the Jakarta Mass Rapid Transit (MRT) opened.